-The Board of Directors meets whenever the interests of the Company so requires or at the request of at least two directors.
+The Board of Directors is called by the CEO or the Chair whenever the interests of the Company so requires or at the request of at least two directors.
 The Board of Directors meets in any event not less than five times a year.
-In 2023, the Board of Directors met 24 times.
+In 2024, the Board of Directors met 20 times.